AntonioTorres23/OpenGL_Notes/Overview on Transformations - Coordinate Systems.md

 ![[Pasted image 20250624155946.png]]

-See how our first row on the left-hand matrix matches with the 1st column on the right hand matrix.
-As well as the second row of the left-hand matrix matches with the 2nd column right hand side of the
+See how our 1st row on the left-hand matrix matches with the 1st column on the right hand matrix.
+As well as the 2nd row of the left-hand matrix matches with the 2nd column right hand matrix.

+So position (1,1) of the left-hand matrix you would multiply